Main Navigation

 Blood samples

 Vets use a variety of diagnostic procedures to aid with diagnosis or monitoring conditions.
 One of the many procedures is running laboratory tests.
 To run these diagnostic tests a blood sample is often required.
-Veterinary nurses are trained in taking blood samples and ensuring the patient is correctly prepared is held correctly, and the area where the sample is being taken is clipped and aseptically prepared.
+Veterinary nurses are trained in taking blood samples and ensuring the patient is correctly prepared and held correctly, and that the area where the sample is being taken is clipped and aseptically prepared.

 Nail clip